Gloria Nevarez

-Gloria Nevarez is the second Commissioner of the Mountain West Conference (MW), having assumed that position from retiring MW commissioner.Craig Thompson on January 1, 2023.
+Gloria Elaine Nevarez (born June 15, 1971) is the current commissioner of the Mountain West Conference (MW).
+Nevarez assumed the position from retiring MW commissioner Craig Thompson on January 1, 2023.
 Before joining the MW, she had been the fourth full-time commissioner of the West Coast Conference (WCC).
-Nevarez is the first Hispanic American to become a Commissioner of an NCAA Division I Conference.
-Prior to her duties as WCC commissioner, Nevarez served as a senior level administrator at the Pac-12 Conference, University of Oklahoma, WCC, University of California, Berkeley, and San Jose State University.
+Nevarez is the first Hispanic-American to become a commissioner of an NCAA Division I conference.
+Prior to her duties as WCC commissioner, Nevarez served as a senior level administrator at the WCC as well as the Pac-12 Conference, University of Oklahoma, University of California, Berkeley, and San Jose State University.

-Education
+Early life and education

+Nevarez was born in Santa Clara County, California and raised in Santa Clara, California.
+Nevarez graduated from Santa Clara High School in 1989 and played on its basketball (as forward and center) and softball (as shortstop) teams.
+During the 1986-87 girls' basketball season, as a sophomore, Nevarez earned second team all-league honors.
+Nevarez followed up during her junior year by earning both third team all-regional honors and all-league first team honors during the 1987-88 girls' basketball season, and finished the 11th best scorer in the Peninsula region by "averag[ing] nearly 15 points per game last season".
+Her team finished 4th in the league.
+During the 1988-89 girls' basketball season, Nevarez earned second team all-regional honors and, once again, earned all-league second team honors.